20 Funniest Animal Stories of 2023

 The MVPs of this crazy year

-It seems like good news is few and far between in 2020, but a few hilarious animals are here to save us with their headline-making antics.
+It seems like good news is few and far between, but a few hilarious animals are here to save us with their headline-making antics.
 It’s true that we’re in the middle of a pandemic, but now we have coronavirus-sniffing pups.
 Yes, we live in a world where natural disasters are next-level, but it’s also a world where a rat received a medal of honor for saving hundreds of humans.
 And let’s just take a moment to appreciate the dog who bailed his owner out of jail.
 Want more?
 Here are the cutest critter stories from 2019.

 Loyal dog springs owner from jail